Kathy Maister's Start Cooking

 Bake

 Baking is used to cook things like chicken, potatoes, fish, stews, cookies and cakes.
 Food gets cooked from the outside in.
 (Unlike a microwave which causes food molecules to vibrate, creating friction that heats and cooks the food in all directions at once.)
 You check for “done-ness” by examining the internal temperatures, for example by sticking an oven thermometer into the food.
-(Look out for additional posts on how to check for “done-ness” of various foods.)
+While your food is baking, try not to open the door too often to check for done-ness.
+Every time you open the oven door to see if your food is cooked, your oven temperature will drop and extend the cooking time.

 Broil